Today is Christmas time in the dining room. So, I am getting the table ready for the entire family for this Christmas and can’t be happier.

 Take a look because they are truly easy and budget friendly pieces to add to packages and table settings.

-Christmas Pieces In The Rest Of The Dining Room Include Trees And Ornaments
+Christmas Pieces In The Rest Of The Room Include Trees And Ornaments

 On a small buffet I added plain green snow covered trees to my antique copper Jardiniere with satin ribbon tied to resemble a neck tie on each end.
 Satin ribbon says Christmas time.
 In all honesty I have no idea why I haven’t added this to our home before.
 I love satin ribbon as accents.

-After addig these subtle touches I added a deer next to a canvas I made HERE.
+After addig these subtle touches I added a deer next to a canvas I made using an easy transfer process.
 Here I also share another canvas for another season with a tutorial.

 Next is a wreath hanging on an old door.
 Incidentally, this is an easy and fast tutorial and makes a great gift.
-You can see this HERE.
 I share links for all the pieces in the tutorial!

 On the cabinet is a piece from France with Christmas time ornaments that are easy and quick to make.
 Again, you will notice a crown with a Florentine candle holder and a jingle bell wreath.